Paxos Standard (PAX) Price Reaches $1.00 on Exchanges

-Paxos Standard (CURRENCY:PAX) traded down 0.1% against the dollar during the 24 hour period ending at 20:00 PM E.T. on July 6th.
-Paxos Standard has a total market capitalization of $941.46 million and approximately $78.50 million worth of Paxos Standard was traded on exchanges in the last 24 hours.
-In the last week, Paxos Standard has traded 0% lower against the dollar.
-One Paxos Standard coin can currently be purchased for about $1.00 or 0.00002920 BTC on exchanges.
+Paxos Standard (CURRENCY:PAX) traded 0% lower against the U.S. dollar during the 1 day period ending at 15:00 PM ET on July 13th.
+Paxos Standard has a market cap of $900.00 million and $49.03 million worth of Paxos Standard was traded on exchanges in the last 24 hours.
+One Paxos Standard coin can currently be bought for $1.00 or 0.00003087 BTC on major exchanges.
+During the last week, Paxos Standard has traded 0% higher against the U.S. dollar.

 - HalalChain (HLC) traded down 0.2% against the dollar and now trades at $0.0074 or 0.00000018 BTC.